StackOps/python-automationclient/_sources/Zone.txt

 Execute a specific service in a node by zone, role and component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To execute a specific service you must specific th ID zone, ID role, the name component, the name service and finally the ID node where it'll be execute
+To execute a specific service you must specific the ID zone, ID role, the name component, the name service and finally the ID node where it'll be execute

 .. code-block:: bash